 Langston states, “You see a spike in usage after Donald Trump and people’s desires to be in a relationship, so if they’re in a bad relationship they don’t want to leave, and if they’re not in one, they want to get into one.”
 He later says, “When times get unpredictable, they just want to be with someone.”

 These are uncertain times.
 No matter which side of the political discussion people stand on, many of them are afraid of something right now.
-For years, people in our country, both Christians and non-Christians, didn’t have to always think about what was happening in the world.
+For years, people in our country, both Christians and non-Christians, didn’t always have to think about what was happening in the world.
 They could complete their everyday tasks in peace.
-They could have days where they lived without a care in the world.
+They could live most days without a care in the world.
 They could make themselves the kings and queens of their realities.

-But in times like this, this reality crumbles.
+But in times like this, that reality crumbles.
 Their world spins out of control.
-And suddenly, their most mundane tasks are filled with anxiety and fear.
-And in Langston’s words, “they just want to be with someone.”
+And suddenly, the most mundane tasks are filled with anxiety and fear.
+And in Langston’s words, people “ just want to be with someone.”